Lucy Maud Montgomery: Collections

 The L. M. Montgomery Institute, founded in 1993, at the University of Prince Edward Island, promotes scholarly inquiry into the life, works, culture, and influence of L. M. Montgomery and coordinates most of the research and conferences surrounding her work.
 The Montgomery Institute collection consists of novels, manuscripts, texts, letters, photographs, sound recordings and artifacts and other Montgomery ephemera.

 Her major collections (including personal journals, photographs, needlework, two book manuscripts, and her personal library) are archived in the McLaughlin Library's Archival and Special Collections at the University of Guelph.

 The first biography of Montgomery was The Wheel of Things: A Biography of L. M. Montgomery (1975), written by Mollie Gillen.
 Dr. Gillen also discovered over 40 of Montgomery's letters to her pen-friend George Boyd MacMillan in Scotland and used them as the basis for her work.
 Beginning in the 1980s, her complete journals, edited by Mary Rubio and Elizabeth Waterston, were published by the Oxford University Press.
-From 1988–95, editor Rea Wilmshurst collected and published numerous short stories by Montgomery.
+From 1988 to 1995, editor Rea Wilmshurst collected and published numerous short stories by Montgomery.
 Most of her essays, along with interviews with Montgomery, commentary on her work, and coverage of her death and funeral, appear in Benjamin Lefebvre's The L. M. Montgomery Reader, Volume 1: A Life in Print (2013).

 Despite the fact that Montgomery published over twenty books, "she never felt she achieved her one 'great' book."
 Her readership, however, has always found her characters and stories to be among the best in fiction.
 Mark Twain said Montgomery's Anne was "the dearest and most moving and delightful child since the immortal Alice."
 Montgomery was honoured by being the first female in Canada to be named a fellow of the Royal Society of Arts and was invested Officer of the Order of the British Empire in 1935.

 However, her fame was not limited to Canadian audiences.
 Anne of Green Gables became a success worldwide.
 For example, every year, thousands of Japanese tourists "make a pilgrimage to a green-gabled Victorian farmhouse in the town of Cavendish on Prince Edward Island."
 In 2012, the original novel Anne of Green Gables was ranked number nine among all-time best children's novels in a survey published by School Library Journal, a monthly with primarily U.S. audience.
 The British public ranked it number 41 among all novels in The Big Read, a 2003 BBC survey to determine the "nation's best-loved novel."
-The British scholar Faye Hammill observed that Montgomery is an author overshadowed by her creation as licence plates in Prince Edward Island bear the slogan "P.E.I.
+The British scholar Faye Hammill observed that Montgomery as an author is overshadowed by her creation; licence plates on Prince Edward Island bear the slogan "P.E.I.
 Home of Anne of Green Gables" rather than "P.E.I.
 Birthplace of L.M Montgomery.
 Much to Montgomery's own annoyance, the media in both the United States and Canada tried to project the personality of Anne Shirley onto her.